Force over Distance: Chapter 41

 Okay.

-His next move would be to wait for Scott to regain consciousness and then free the lieutenant.
-Unfortunately, that was probably going to involve the same thing he’d just done to himself.
+His next move would be to wait for Scott to regain consciousness.
+Unfortunately, freeing the lieutenant would probably involve the same thing he’d just done to himself.
 Yeah well, the kid was tough.
 He could take it.
 After that, they’d immediately run into their next problem, which was that they’d been disarmed.
-So it was either hand-to-plasma weapon combat or—
+So it was either hand-to-plasma combat or—

-Would the forcible reallocation of resources [read here: taking Riley’s plasma weapon] be grounds for the destruction of the entire crew?
+Would the forcible reallocation of resources [read here: taking Riley’s plasma weapon] be grounds for the destruction of all reality?
 Seemed terribly unlikely.
 And he needed that weapon.
 The risk calculus favored the attempt.
 Absently, he flexed his hands.
 If he could—

 Wait.